Our Staff

 Dr. Holland is the head band director at Franklin High School.
 He previously taught at Franklin High School in 2008 and joined the staff as Assistant Marching Band Director and Percussion Director in 2009.
 He was hired as one of the Band Directors at Grassland Middle School in 2012 and continued in those roles with the Franklin Band.
 He also served as the Assistant Band Director at Nolensville High School from 2018 – 2022.
 Dr. Holland has been selected as a CMA Music Teacher of Excellence three times.
 He is an Innovative Percussion Artist and a Pearl/Adams Educational Artist.
 He and his wife Whitney have three children, Kinley, Beckham, and Easton.

-Briana Engelbert Vogt, Assistant Band Director
+Nicholas Blue, Assistant Band Director

 Levi Brandenburg, Color Guard Director